Advice and answers from the Teamdeck Team

 Other functions

 total(metric) - This function allows you to display a total value (sum) of another metric (e.g. timesheets: time).
-You can use both the metrics that are already displayed in your table or the ones that aren’t displayed as a separate column.
+You can use the metrics already displayed in your table and those not displayed as a separate column.

 count(nested(group: People))

-countif(group, metric) - This function allows you to count all of the elements that belong to a given group and meet the chosen conditions.
-The previous function (count) made you see how many people were assigned to the projects.
-Say you want to check how many people have actually logged their time:
+countif(group, metric) - This function allows you to count all elements that belong to a given group and meet the chosen conditions.
+The previous function (count) showed how many people were assigned to the projects.
+Say you want to check how many people have logged their time:

 Calculations like that allow you to spot which projects need extra manpower and which people are underutilized.